yireo/yireo-slides/slides/yireo/reacticon4-luma.md

   - Knockout replacements
 - [yireo-training/magento2-example-jquery-upgrade](https://github.com/yireo-training/magento2-example-jquery-upgrade)
   - Upgrade jQuery 1 to jQuery 3
+  - Do NOT use it.
+The jQuery UI library shipped is too large.
 - [yireo/Yireo_FasterScriptLoader](https://github.com/yireo/Yireo_FasterScriptLoader)
   - Replacing all `data-mage-init` and `x-magento-init` with `require()`
   - Do NOT use it.
 This is not adding any benefits yet.